Leinad677YT/MC-datapack-tools/team_overhaul_1.0/README.txt

     · They are example functions, you should mind changing them

 # USEFUL FUNCTIONS
+- I'd recommend to see this functions before starting, as they contain the core of the datapack

+  · LOAD FUNCTION
+    > datapack_tech:load_team_overhaul
+  · UNINSTALL FUNCTION
+    > datapack_tech:uninstall_team_overhaul

   > team:update_player {name:"PLAYER"}
     · Changes the prefix and suffix of PLAYER depending on which scores they have (see function team:get_prefix & team:get_suffix)
   > team:serverside/* // if the executor doesn't have a team, invite and list will create one for them